Stand Up Paddling at Bygdøy Sjøbad Paddling

-Not far from the city with being just 1 bus ride away, Bygdøy Sjøbad is one of Oslo's most loved little beaches on the northwest side of the Bygdøy peninsula.
-It is a sand beach with places to jump in along the water's edge, and there is a diving tower in the middle of the little bay - perfect for families or anyone looking for an enjoyable beach-day destination.
+Not far from the city, Bygdøy Sjøbad is one of Oslo's most loved little beaches on the northwest side of the Bygdøy peninsula.
+It is a sandy beach with places to jump in along the water's edge, and there is a diving tower in the middle of the little bay - perfect for families or anyone looking for an enjoyable beach-day destination.
 The conditions in the bay are often still, so it's the perfect place to stand-up paddle too!

-If you're starting in Oslo Central, catch the 30 Bygdøy bus from Jernbanetorget, platform A. You'll approach 5 stops before reaching Kongsgården - get off here.
+If you're starting in Oslo Central Station, catch bus 30 towards 'Bygdøy' from Jernbanetorget, platform A. You'll approach 5 stops before reaching 'Kongsgården'- get off here.
 Walk North-West and you'll come to a sign pointing towards Bygdøy Sjøbad.
 Turn left down this road.
-You will walk past a farm on your right for about 5 minutes, until you get to a shadier part with more trees, where you'll find a sign directing you to continue walking straight to get to Bygdøy Sjøbad.
-Carry on down this road until you reach the beach on your left hand side.
+You will walk past a farm on your right for about 5 minutes until you get to a shadier part with more trees, where you'll find a sign directing you to continue walking straight to get to Bygdøy Sjøbad.
+Continue on this road until you reach the beach on your left-hand side.

 Or alternatively, you can cycle there using either your own bike or an Oslo Bysykkel.
 But, note that the Oslo Bysykkel stand is at Huk, which means you'll need to walk further to reach Bygdøy Sjøbad if you are dropping off one of these bikes.

 Take sunscreen to avoid getting burned out on the water!

 We would recommend taking the bus, especially when carrying the paddle-board as it is a little heavy.

 Take a wet-suit in the colder months in case the water temperature is low